BiznetGIO/biznetgio.github.io/docs/guide/gitlab-ci.md

 3. Define prefix `WIP:` to avoid project owner merge your code if you not done yet.
 4. Perhaps if you still change your code and unmerge pull request, edit your pull request title with prefix `WIP:`
+5. You should not commit and push your code to others existing pull request.
+Do it for your pull request only!

 !!! important
 	Creating new branch without rebasing from master will miss some latest code.